thom78108/thom78108/README.md

 - 👋 Hi, I’m @thom78108
 - 👀 I’m interested in statistics, probability, optimization and machine learning.
-- 🌱 I’m currently learning experimentation (A/B testing).
+- 🌱 I’m currently causal inference.
 - 💞️ I’m looking to collaborate on any funs project where I can learn new skills.
 - 📫 How to reach me : thomasf76520@gmail.com